Introducing EU Data Hosting to power your CX programs globally, without any friction. Learn more ➝

 You can send your customers a subscription feedback survey 5 to 10 days after the user subscribes to your app or product.
 The key is to give users enough time to actually experience the product and share genuine feedback.

-Cancellation feedback is collected on the subscription cancellation page.
+Subscription Cancellation feedback is collected when the customers decide to discontinue using your product.
 The idea is to understand why users tend to unsubscribe and what can be improved to retain them.

 Often the overall product feedback from customers may not highlight the underlying problems or challenges leading to customer churn.
 But with specific feedback on the product features, you can identify what’s working for the customers and what’s not.
 For example, Facebook collects its users’ feedback on different features of the product via a product feedback form to ensure that there aren’t any roadblocks while users are trying to enjoy the app.